esimonian/aure.github.io/publications.md

 ---
 ## Sci-Fi Lullaby

 One day I will tell the whole story on this web site, when I have time, but for now I'll just say that I was guitarist for the Los Angeles band, Sci-Fi Lullaby from 2001-2002 and it was a life-changing experience.
 Sci-Fi Lullaby songs are some of the best songs I've ever heard.
 Much later, in 2011 in fact, I wanted to study synth pop a la Duran Duran and Depeche Mode more carefully.
 I decided that I would do just as well to really learn everything about Sci-Fi's music and I did that by transcribing their biggest hits along with my friend, music mentor, and co-author, Alan Deane.
-The resulting song book, <a href="http://www.lulu.com/shop/aurelius-prochazka-and-alan-deane/sci-fi-lullabies-the-music-of-art-martinez-and-anthony-p-rodriguez/paperback/product-17351039.html" target="_blank" ">Sci-Fi Lullabies: The Music of Art Martinez and Anthony P. Rodriguez</a> is available at Lulu.com.
+The resulting song book, <a href="http://www.lulu.com/shop/aurelius-prochazka-and-alan-deane/sci-fi-lullabies-the-music-of-art-martinez-and-anthony-p-rodriguez/paperback/product-17351039.html" target="_blank">Sci-Fi Lullabies: The Music of Art Martinez and Anthony P. Rodriguez</a> is available at Lulu.com.

 ![Alt text](/assets/images/Ultrahorse.png)